How To Plant Garlic Step-By-Step

 Leafminers:

-There are organic spinosad-based insecticides you can buy at your local nursery that can be used to keep them from infesting your whole garden.
+Organic spinosad-based insecticides, available at your local nursery, can keep them from infesting your whole garden.

 Garlic Bloat Nematodes:

-Another pest I hadn’t heard of. they are actually roundworms that love to eat the whole garlic plant.
+Another pest I hadn’t heard of is roundworms, which love to eat the whole garlic plant.
 The infected plants will show signs of wilting where the leaves turn yellow.
 The name comes from the shape of the bulb generated by the infected plant since the bulb will swell up and look bloated.

-Since nematodes enjoy both living and dead plant matter, be sure to keep your garden free of dead plants, including weeds.
+Since nematodes enjoy living and dead plant matter, keep your garden free of dead plants, including weeds.
 The nematodes can attach themselves to your garden tools and even your shoes.
 Plan on cleaning off the tools often and then treat them with a neem-oil-based insect spray.

 Bulb Mites:

-These small pests actually attack the garlic bulbs directly.
+These small pests attack the garlic bulbs directly.
 They like living between the cloves.
-You can tell the plant has been infected by looking for small and twisted leaves, along with raised bumps on the bulbs.
+You can tell the plant has been infected by looking for small and twisted leaves and raised bumps on the bulbs.

-The organic neem-oil spray is also good for treating these pests.
-You can make your own by adding one teaspoon of neem oil and 1/2 teaspoon of dish soap to each quart of warm water.
-Make sure they are well mixed before putting the mixture in your spray bottle.
-Spray each affected plant with this oil until they appear damp.
+The organic neem-oil spray is also effective for treating these pests.
+You can make your own by adding one teaspoon of neem oil and half a teaspoon of dish soap to each quart of warm water.
+Make sure the ingredients are well mixed before putting the mixture in your spray bottle.
+Spray each affected plant with this oil until it appears damp.

 What is the best month to plant garlic?

-Since every location has different frost start dates, different temperatures, and different levels of humidity, you’ll need to determine when best to plant in your specific area.
-Note in my comments above, that the most common time to plant garlic is in the fall, but many gardeners like doing so in the spring.
-Remember that garlic likes more dry and warm climates, so if you live in a hot and humid area you may have more difficulty with your plants.
+Since every location has different frost start dates, temperatures, and levels of humidity, you’ll need to determine when best to plant in your specific area.
+In my comments above, the most common time to plant garlic is in the fall, but many gardeners like doing so in the spring.
+Remember that garlic likes dry and warm climates, so if you live in a hot and humid area, you may have more difficulty with your plants.

 You really can’t say that any time of year would work.
 You have to give the fall plants time to adjust to the soil, water conditions, and temperatures before they go dormant.
-Digging in frozen soil and having the compost and mulch work properly during the winter months isn’t going to work.
+Digging in frozen soil and having the compost and mulch work properly during winter may or may not work.
 For spring plantings, you need to give the plant enough time to grow, so look for a 6-9 month growing cycle when planting in the spring.

 How deep should I plant the garlic cloves?

-My research, and from personal experience, tells me that two inches from the soil level to the top of the clove works best.
+My research and personal experience tell me that two inches from the soil level to the top of the clove work best.
 Some people will tell you to space them five inches apart, but others think they need more room, so they suggest 6-8 inches.
-You for sure want the bulbs to have plenty of room to grow and expand as they mature.
-If done right, you really shouldn’t have to “thin” them during the growing process.
+You definitely want the bulbs to have plenty of room to grow and expand as they mature.
+You shouldn’t have to “thin” them during the growing process if done right.

-As a general rule, if you are going to have multiple rows of plants, each row should be 1-2 feet apart, if you have the room.
+As a general rule, if you have the room, if you are going to have multiple rows of plants, each row should be 1-2 feet apart.

 How often should I water the garlic plants?